-The transformer mainly consists of the Magnetic circuit, electric circuit, dielectric circuit, tanks and accessories.
+The transformer mainly consists of the Magnetic circuit, electric circuit, dielectric circuit, tanks, and accessories.
 The main elements of the transformer are the primary and secondary windings and the steel core.
-The core of the transformer is made up of silicon steel in order to provide the continuous magnetic path.
-Usually, the core of the transformer is laminated for minimising the eddy current loss.
+The core of the transformer is made up of silicon steel in order to provide a continuous magnetic path.
+Usually, the core of the transformer is laminated for minimizing the eddy current loss.

 - Magnetic circuit

 - Electric circuit

 - Shell Type Transformer

 The magnetic circuit of a transformer consists of core and yoke.
 The circuit provides the path to the flow of magnetic flux.
 The transformer consists of a laminated steel core and the two coils.
 The two coils are insulated from each other and also from the core.

 The core of the transformer is constructed from laminations of steel sheet or silicon steel assembled to provide a continuous magnetic path.
 At usual flux densities, the silicon steel material has low hysteresis losses.

 Construction of the electric circuit of the transformer consists of primary and secondary windings usually made of copper.
 The Conductors of the rectangular cross-section are generally used for low voltages winding and also for the high voltage winding for large transformers.
 Conductors of the circular cross-sectional area are used for high voltage winding in the small transformer.